truerocha/hadoop-examples/telstra/dashboard/README.md

 		localhost:9000/getColumns 			--> To View the Get Columns data from the rest service localhost:9000/getSourceMatrix	--> To View the Get Source Matrix from the rest service
 	```
-7. The dashboard/conf/application.conf contains the mysql driver, url, username and password:
+7. The dashboard/conf/application.conf contains the mysql driver, url, username and password:-
 	``` db.hive.driver="com.mysql.jdbc.Driver"
 		 db.hive.url="jdbc:mysql://localhost:3306/hive"
 		 db.hive.user="<username>"